Skip to content

 A solid wood sideboard anchored on a dining room wall in dark walnut solid wood sideboard anchored on a dining room wall in dark walnut

-Sideboards and cabinets are the dining room’s steady backbone.
-Deep storage, a surface that can take a beating, and proportions that tend to feel settled against a wall.
+Sideboards are the dining room’s steady backbone.
+They give you deep storage, a durable surface, and proportions that tend to feel settled against a wall.
 Wood sideboards with a base that reads solid are especially good when a room needs grounding.

-In my experience, a solid wood sideboard does something subtle.
+A solid wood sideboard often does something subtle but important.
 The room stops feeling temporary.
-It’s the difference between “we live here” and “we’re still deciding.”
+It is the difference between “we live here” and “we are still deciding.”

 2) Buffet Table Furniture: The Service Specialist